juiyloki/MooreMachine/README.md

 # MooreMachine
 Moore machine system implementation in C [COMPLETED]

+## Note

+This project is a personal solution to a university assignment.
+The assignment required implementing only the library code, which is what is included here.

+- The official tests and starter materials were provided by the professor and are **intellectual property of the university**, so they are **not published** in this repository.
+- My own tests and example usage of the library are still **work in progress**.
+They have been temporarily set aside to prioritize my other projects and will be added eventually.

 # Moore Machine Library

 This project is a C implementation of a shared library (`libma.so`) that simulates **Moore machine** – a class of deterministic finite state machines used in synchronous digital systems.